owaits/ScreenMonkey.Help/reference/clipSettings/effects.md

 ![](../../images/clip-effects-colour.png)

-Here are some examples or adding and subtracting red from a clip.
+Here are some examples for adding and subtracting red from a clip.

 |-|-|
 |Normal|![](../../images/img_35.jpg)|